JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Enemies.md

 	Anvils that drop
 	Need to eat vegetables to spawn more traps
 	Can leave cameras around for all enemies to use
-	2D, always faces whatever camera is seeing it ( not from this dimension )
+	2D, always faces whatever camera is seeing it ( not from this dimension ) Kind of like how Strinova does it but rotated 90* Maybe a button to rotate it 90 degrees as well. circle shadow under it

 4
 	Slenderman look